OpenVPN/openvpn-build/windows-msi/README.rst

    bin`` folder.
 The ``tapctl.exe`` requires elevation, therefore it should be digitally signed at least.

-   Follow the standard practice of Windows EXE/DLL signing (SHA-1 and SHA-256 double signatures etc.).

 3. Adjust ``version.md4``.
 It is important to increment ``PRODUCT_VERSION``
    *and* ``PRODUCT_VERSION_GUID`` on each release.
 MSI upgrading logic relies on this.